rishabh1403/test-status/content/posts/coding/hackerrank/2018/10/Hackerrank-Solution-of-Divisible-Sum-Pairs-in-Golang.md

 ```

 Nothing fancy here, declaring the variables as discussed, declaring the array and taking it's elements as inputs.
 Let's discuss the logic now.
-So we need to form pairs in a way where the `a[i]+a[j] % k = 0 and i<j ` , so it's pretty simple we will have a outer loop which will loop over the array from `0` to length of array while the inner loop will loop over the array from `i+1` i.e. the condition that `j>i` to length of array.
+So we need to form pairs in a way where the `a[i]+a[j] % k = 0 and i<j ` , so it's pretty simple we will have an outer loop which will loop over the array from `0` to length of array while the inner loop will loop over the array from `i+1` i.e. the condition that `j>i` to length of array.
 Now we can form pairs of numbers from `(i,j) index` and check for divisibility by `k`.
 If it is divisible, we will increase the counter, else we will move one in the next loop.
 If that sounds clear, let's implement it now.

 ```go